Jh123x/Img_to_PDF_converter/README.md

 # Img_to_PDF_converter
-Converts img files into PDF files
+Converts img files into PDF files.
+The file works offline

 ## Getting Started
 Download the .exe file from the link